 After months and years of planning, dreaming and scouting out properties, at last you have the deal you hoped for.
 Suddenly you’re involved not with dreams but with concrete items like offers, agreements, deadlines, conditions, waivers and title insurance…

 After your real estate deal is finished, we can keep an eye on your property’s assessment for municipal tax purposes and appeal that when appropriate.
 We even do applications for absolute title, and the setting up of new condominium corporations and cooperatives.
-Forest City Lawyers will make certain that your interests are always fully protected.
+Kelly Law will make certain that your interests are always fully protected.

 Our firm provides comprehensive, fully insured services for transactions throughout Ontario and cottage country in the North.